 And through our new Fellowship Programme, launched in 2021 with our first fellowship partners at Edge Impulse, WILDLABS is designing new ways to match tech industry experts with conservationists who can put their tools to great use.
 With a unique blend of funding, mentorship, and access to the global WILDLABS network, we're excited to see how our Fellowships will lead to new innovations and impactful solutions.

 The WILDLABS platform is constantly growing and changing, and we know there’s a lot of information to take in!
-Use this thread in the Community Base to ask questions about navigating the forums and website, and send your questions about connecting with other members, getting involved in virtual programs, or sharing/creating content for us to [email protected].
+Use this thread in the Community Base to ask questions about navigating the platform, and send your questions about connecting with other members, getting involved in virtual programs, or sharing content to [email protected].

 See you in the community!